Johnson College Announces New One-Year Academic Certificate Program, Industrial Technology

 Tech Talk with Johnson College Podcast – Episode 3 Now Live

 Tech Talk with Johnson College Podcast Episode 3, “The Job Demand and Who is Qualified for those Careers?” is live.
-Listen as Dr. Katie Leonard continues her conversation with Teri Ooms, Executive Director at The Institute for Public Policy & Economic Development.
+Listen as Dr. Katie Pittelli continues her conversation with Teri Ooms, Executive Director at The Institute for Public Policy & Economic Development.

 Visit https://johnsoncollegepodcast.com/ to listen to all of the Tech Talk with Johnson College Podcast episodes and learn more.